High Dimensional Discrete Integration over the Hypergrid: Introduction

-Our first contribution in this paper is to provide a new algorithm by modifying and generalizing the algorithm of \cite{ermon2013taming}.
-For any $\Omega = \ff_q^n, q$ is a power of prime, our algorithm provides a $4(1+\frac{1}{q-1})^2$-approximation, when $q$ is odd, and $4(1+\frac{2}{q-2})^2$-approximation, when $q>2$ is even, to the optimization problem of \eqref{eq:main} assuming availability of the MAX-oracle.
+{\bf Our contributions.} Our first contribution in this paper is to provide a new and improved algorithm to handle counting problems over nonbinary domains.
+For any hypergrid $\Omega = \{0,1, \dots, q-1\}^n, q$ is a power of prime, our algorithm provides a $4(1+\frac{1}{q-1})^2$-approximation, when $q$ is odd, and $4(1+\frac{2}{q-2})^2$-approximation, when $q>2$ is even, to the optimization problem of \eqref{eq:main} assuming availability of the MAX-oracle.
 Our algorithm utilizes an idea of using optimization over multiple bins of the hash function that can be easily implemented via inequality constraints.
-The constraint space of the MAX-oracle remains an affine space and can be represented as an integer linear program.
-In general, for arbitrary $\Omega$, if represented as as $\{0,1\}^n$, the approximation factor is at best $16$ by the hashing technique.
-But by having it represented as $\{0,1,\dots, q-1\}^n$ the approximation factor can be improved by our technique.
-Our multi-bin technique can also be use to extend the generator-matrix based algorithm of Achlioptas and Jiang \cite{achlioptas2015stochastic}.
+The constraint space of the MAX-oracle remains an affine space and still can be represented as a modular integer linear program (ILP).
+Our multi-bin technique can also be used to extend the generator-matrix based algorithm of Achlioptas and Jiang \cite{achlioptas2015stochastic}.
 As a result, we need the MAX-oracle to only perform unconstrained maximization, as opposed to constrained.
 This lead to significant speed-up in the system, while resulting in the same approximation guarantees.

-Secondly, we show that by using our technique and some modifications to the MAX-oracle, it is possible to obtain close-to-$4$-approximation to the problem of computing permanent of nonnegative matrices.
-The NP-oracle still is amenable to be implemented in an LP solver.
-It is to be noted that our idea of optimization over multiple bins is crucial here, since the straightforward generalization of Ermon et al.'s result would have given an approximation factor of $\Omega(n^2)$.
-While there already exists a polynomial time randomized approximation scheme ($1\pm \epsilon$-approximation) of permanent of a nonnegative matrix \cite{jerrum2004polynomial}, the runtime there is $\tilde{O}(n^{10})$.
-Since we are delegating the hard task to a professional optimization solver, our method can still be of interest here.

-We note that it is possible to derandomize the hash families based on parity-constraints to the optimal extent while maintaining the essential properties necessary for their performance.
-Namely, it can be ensured that the hash family can still be represented as $\{x \mapsto Ax+b\}$ while using information theoretically optimal memory to generate them.